Kofise17/New2/README.md

 4. [Heroku](https://devcenter.heroku.com/categories/nodejs-support) for help with setting up our site.

 ## Issues
+Of course we had a lot of issues while building this (it's a learning experience after all), so here are the biggest ones we've encountered.
 ### Programming languages
 Firstly we used plain html and js but quickly we noticed that connecting to a database (and many other things) are way easier using Node.js.
 That is why we switched to Node.js.